minj1992/App001-Java-Web-Application-with-MySQL-Backend/README.md

 This README covers **Windows & Linux compilation**, **WAR generation**, **Docker build & push**, **Kubernetes deployment**, **storage explanation**, and **frontend-backend flow diagram**.

 ---

-If you want, I can also provide a **ready-to-run automation script** that compiles, generates WAR, builds Docker, tags, and pushes in one shot for both Windows & Linux.

-Do you want me to create that script as well?